albatyr/promomash-trader/README.md

 Aspire will build the application, run the API, and start the necessary services, including PostgreSQL.

-The Aspire dashboard will be available at `https://localhost:17241/`.
+The Aspire dashboard will be available at `https://localhost:17241`.

+There is also Scalar API documentation will be available at `http://localhost:5197/scalar/v1`

 ### Step 3: Set Up Frontend Application